Gene Hunt: Finale

 During the last episode, Hunt is revealed to be part of a supernatural world, a form of limbo, populated by dead police officers.
 His role has been described as an "angel", helping the souls in a place between "earth and heaven" to get where they wanted to be.
 His role is to take them "to the pub" - moving on to a "heaven" beyond.
-It is later revealed that Hunt had done this for many officers before, including Sam Tyler and Annie Cartwright.
+It transpires that Hunt has done this for many officers before, including Sam Tyler and Annie Cartwright.

-It is revealed that the main characters of the show are all dead.
-Shaz Granger was stabbed sometime around 1996 while trying to stop a car being broken into, Chris Skelton was shot dead during a firearms incident in 1975 and Ray Carling had hanged himself in 1972 because he felt he had let his family down after having failed basic training to join the army.
-Later in the final episode it is also revealed Ray had killed a young man and his DCI had covered it up.
-The guilt overwhelmed him, leading to his suicide.
-Because of the period of time each had spent in limbo they had all forgotten their previous lives, something which had also happened to Hunt.

-The uniformed police officer haunting Drake is revealed to be Hunt, killed as a young constable after a week in the police by an armed man on Coronation Day in 1953.
-His body is buried where Drake expects to find Tyler's body, but instead she finds Hunt's original warrant card.
+During the course of the episode, each of the main characters of the show discovers they are dead.
+While Alex Drake recalls her past, Shaz, Ray and Chris have forgotten theirs due to the time they have spent in limbo.
+The uniformed officer haunting Drake is revealed to be Hunt, killed as a young constable after a week in the force by an armed man on Coronation Day in 1953.
+His body is buried where Drake expects to find Tyler's body, only to discover Hunt's original warrant card.
 According to a news broadcast Drake sees after waking from her gunshot wound operation in 2008, Hunt's undiscovered grave was recently found by a group of travellers.